-The volume map shows the locations of images on a world map.
+The image volume map shows the locations of images on a world map.

 If images of a volume contain the geo location in their metadata, they can be disblayed on the volume map.
 For these volumes the button appears in the sidebar of the volume overview.
-Click this button to view the volume map.
+Click this button to view the image volume map.
+The volume map is not available for video volumes.

 The locations of the images are displayed as dots on the map.
 Grab and move the map with the cursor to pan around or use the mouse wheel to zoom.
 Use the button to fit the view back to the viewport that shows the locations of all images.